An excerpt from an email I received recently:

-We have financial terms such as to invest, savings account, direct deposit, budget.
+We have financial terms such as invest, savings account, direct deposit, and budget.
 The lingo allows for reflection, observation, and discussion about achieving our financial goals.
 Where is the widely used and accepted equivalent for friendship and community?

 IMO – Talking about friendship is often just a long string of vague adjectives.

 What actions make you feel supported by friends?